Houston, TX, Schools with Computer Programs

 |School Type||4-year, public||2-year, public|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||85%*||62%*|

 |Undergraduate Graduation Rate||54% (for those who began their studies in 2011)*||18% (for those who began their studies in 2014)*|

 University of Houston

-The University of Houston (UH) is the flagship university of the 4-campus University of Houston System, and it is the third-largest university in Texas.
-The university has 12 academic colleges and over 300 degree programs.
+The University of Houston (UH) has four campuses in the state of Texas and has 12 academic colleges and 260 degree programs.
 The UH Department of Computer Science offers both graduate and undergraduate degrees that focus on the systematic study of computers and computer systems.

 Bachelor of Science in Computer Science

 This undergraduate program will require 14 credits in mathematics in addition to 45 credit hours in computer science coursework.
 Topics in this degree include calculus, statistics, linear algebra, data structures, operating systems and software design.

 This degree program is focused on the advanced study of computer design, operating systems and network applications.
 Students take courses in machine learning, numerical analysis, database systems, computer networks and computer architecture, among other topics.